microsoft/fluentui/rfcs/react-components/convergence/event-handlers-event-type.md

 - Add `EventData<...>` to the `data` argument of all existing events in the library.
 - If a new event type needs to be added to an existing event handler that has a strongly-typed event:

   - Deprecate the existing `onSomeEvent` handler and introduce `onSomeEvent2` with the new proposed type signatures.
   - Continue to call the deprecated `onSomeEvent` in all cases.
 If the event object is of the wrong type for the existing function, do a cast.

 - For new event handlers (and the "2" versions of existing ones):
   - Always use `EventHandler` type for the callback.
-It ensures the first argument is `React.SyntheticEvent | Event | undefined`.
+It ensures the first argument is `React.SyntheticEvent | Event`.
   - Add strongly-typed events to the data object using `EventData` type.
     - `EventData` makes data a discriminated union, where each object requires `event` and `type` property. `event` is the specific event type, and `type` is a string literal that serves as a clear identifier of the event type.
 Developers can use the `type` property to easily verify and filter events of interest.
       > Note that we have similar approach to `data` in [`TreeItemOpenChangeData`](https://github.com/microsoft/fluentui/blob/2eedc2ec54397253a4e3076fbfa382f4fe3c1175/packages/react-components/react-tree/src/components/TreeItem/TreeItem.types.ts#L25C1-L31C3), [`DialogOpenChangeData`](https://github.com/microsoft/fluentui/blob/a0bd42391c0a259558383e0ea6077617485aa234/packages/react-components/react-dialog/src/components/Dialog/Dialog.types.ts#L10-L25)
-    - `EventData` includes `{ type: undefined; event: React.SyntheticEvent | Event | undefined }` to ensure the event type of the data union is narrowed down to generic event.
+    - `EventData` includes `{ type: undefined; event: React.SyntheticEvent | Event }` to ensure the event type of the data union is narrowed down to generic event.
 Developers must check `data.type` before using type-specific event.

 ```ts
 import * as React from 'react';